Rosario Kennedy: Biography

-In 1978, Kennedy married former City of Miami Mayor David T. Kennedy and divorced in 1987.
+On November 4, 1978, Kennedy married former City of Miami Mayor David T. Kennedy, who had been a main strategist for her political campaign.

 In 1985, Governor Bob Graham appointed her to the Hospital Cost Containment Board, which has regulatory authority over hospitals' budgets, and was elected chairperson by her peers.
-She founded the South Florida Women's Chamber of Commerce and chaired the Little Havana Activities Center.
+She founded the South Florida Women's Chamber of Commerce and chaired the Little Havana Activities and Nutrition Center.
 She created "United Against Crime", an organization that purchased non-budgeted items for the Police Department.

 She then ran for the City of Miami Commission against the incumbent, Demetrio Perez.
-She won that election and was later elected by her peers on the commission as Vice Mayor.
+She won that election and was later elected by her peers on the commission as Vice Mayor of Miami.

+In 1987, Rosario and David Kennedy divorced.

 In 1989, after the death of Claude Pepper, Kennedy resigned her commission seat to run for the Florida's 18th Congressional seat.
 She lost in the Democratic primary to Gerald Richman, who would eventually lose to Ileana Ros-Lehtinen.